I thought I had to prove myself.

 I'll figure out the HOW as I go.

 The HOW comes quite naturally if I've already decided I can do it.

 Put that evidence-finding machine to work on something actually useful.

 Need help learning the users' manual for your brain?

-Check out my How to Stop Looking at Porn Program by scheduling a free mini-session with me.
-Find out more about a mini-session: click here.
+Check out my How to Stop Looking at Porn Program by scheduling a free consultation with me.
+Find out more about a consultation: click here.

 And, as always, feel free to email me at firstname.lastname@example.org with any questions or just to connect.